ibm-cloud-docs/vpc/instance-profiles-vpc-bandwidth.md

 # About bandwidth allocation for instance profiles
 {: #bandwidth-allocation-profiles}

 Instance profiles inform the available instance bandwidth of an instance.
 The number of vCPUs determine the available instance bandwidth.
-The bandwidth multiplier for instance bandwidth is 2 Gbps per vCPU.
+Depending on the profile, the bandwidth multiplier for instance bandwidth is 1 or 2 Gbps per vCPU.
 {: shortdesc}

 ## Bandwidth allocation for resources that are attached to an instance